MontgomeryLab/tinyRNA/doc/tiny-plot.md

 #### Subtypes
 Two plots are produced for each replicate:
-- Distribution of _Mapped Reads_, which are counted for every alignment reported in Counter's input SAM files
+- Distribution of _Mapped Reads_, which are counted for every alignment reported in tiny-count's input SAM files
 - Distribution of _Assigned Reads_, which are counted at each alignment where at least one overlapping feature passed selection and was assigned a portion of the sequence's original counts

 #### Length Bounds
 Lengths are plotted over a continuous range, even if an intermediate length was not observed, and the bounds of this range can be assigned automatically or manually.
 Manual lengths can be assigned using [plot_len_dist_min and plot_len_dist_max](Parameters.md#bounds-for-len_dist-charts).

-When Plotter is called as a step in a pipeline run, min and max bounds are determined independently in the following order of priority:
+When tiny-plot is called as a step in a pipeline run, min and max bounds are determined independently in the following order of priority:
 1. Manual assignment in the Run Config
 2. From the corresponding _optional_ entries for fastp (`length_required` and `length_limit`) in the Run Config
 3. Automatic assignment from the data.
 Bounds are determined by considering the min/max lengths across all libraries such that all plots have the same bounds.
 This determination is performed separately for each plot subtype.

-When Plotter is called as a standalone step, orders 1 and 3 are used.
+When tiny-plot is called as a standalone step, orders 1 and 3 are used.
 Manual assignment is performed via the equivalent commandline arguments in order 1.

 #### Non-Nucleotide Bases
 Placeholder bases, e.g. N, will be reported if they are encountered at the 5' end.
 Otherwise only the 4 standard bases are reported.